SeeSR: Towards Semantics-Aware Real-World Image Super-Resolution: Introduction

 \section{Introduction}

-Images inevitably undergo degradation due to factors such as subpar imaging devices, unfavorable capturing environments, transmission losses.
-This degradation manifests in various forms, including low-resolution, blurriness and noise.
+Images inevitably undergo degradation due to factors such as subpar imaging devices, unfavorable capturing environments, transmission losses, \etc. This degradation manifests in various forms, including low-resolution, blurriness and noise.
 Image super-resolution (ISR) aims to reconstruct a high-resolution (HR) image from the given low-resolution (LR) input.
-Traditionally, researchers investigate the ISR problem by assuming simple and known image degradations (\eg, bicubic downsampling), and developed many successful models \cite{dong2014learning,rcan, chen2021pre, liang2021swinir, zhang2022efficient,chen2023activating}.
+Traditionally, researchers investigate the ISR problem by assuming simple and known image degradations (\eg, bicubic downsampling), and developed many successful models \cite{dong2014learning,rcan, chen2021pre, liang2021swinir, zhang2022efficient,chen2023activating, ma2023text, zhang2023tmp, sun2023perception}.
 However, these methods often yield over-smoothed outcomes due to their fidelity-focused learning objectives.
 To enhance visual perception, generative adversarial networks (GANs) \cite{goodfellow2020generative} have been adopted to solve the ISR problem \cite{wang2018esrgan}.
-By using the adversarial loss in training, the ISR models can be supervised to generate perceptually realistic details, enhancing the visual quality but in the price of sacrificing fidelity.
+By using the adversarial loss in training, the ISR models can be supervised to generate perceptually realistic details, yet there can be much visual artifacts.